-Gregory and Natalia understood that they would need a long-term travel document in order to visit their son often in the UK.
+The parents understood that they would need a long-term travel document to visit their son often in the UK.
 In search of an optimal solution, the spouses turned to Immigrant Invest.

-Our lawyers studied the situation of the family and advised them to apply for investment citizenship of one of the Caribbean countries or Vanuatu.
+Our lawyers studied the family’s situation and advised them to apply for investment citizenship in one of the Caribbean countries or Vanuatu.

 All proposed programs require relatively small investments and are several times cheaper than European programs.
 A passport from any country would allow spouses to spend up to 180 days a year in the UK without a visa.

-- Grenada citizenship by investment allows visitation to China without a visa.
-Gregory had business partners in China, about once a year he flew there for negotiations.
-Therefore, the passport of Grenada is convenient for Gregory.
+- Grenada citizens can visit China without visas.
+Bolade had business partners in China; about once a year, he flew there for negotiations.
+Therefore, the Grenada passport would be useful for Bolade.

 Both reasons were not decisive for the spouses.
 Rather, it was an addition to the possibilities compared to the main task of providing the son with a better education.

-With our help, Grigory and Natalia began to prepare for obtaining Grenada citizenship by investment.
-The couple had enough time as the passport of Grenada was issued in 3—4 months.
+With our help, Bolade and Alika began preparing to obtain Grenada citizenship by investment.
+The couple had enough time as the Grenada passport could be obtained in 3—4 months.

-Two weeks after departure from Russia, the couple were in France, traveling to the castles of the Loire Valley.
-At that moment, they unexpectedly received an answer from a private school, after 1.5 months instead of the planned expectation of a year.
+Two weeks after departure from Nigeria, the couple were in France, travelling to the castles of the Loire Valley.
+At that moment, they unexpectedly received an answer from the private school just 1.5 months later, instead of the planned one-year’s expectation.
 Someone refused a place, and the spouses had the opportunity to send their son to school a year earlier.

-The school management invited Grigory, Natalia and Artem to the UK: the parents, as an acquaintance and Artem, for an interview.
-According to the school's rules, the family must visit the educational institution within 2 months after accepting the invitation.
-In case of a successful interview, Artem would go to study in September 2019.
+The school management invited Bolade, Alika and Ekon to the UK for an interview.
+Under the school's rules, the family must visit the educational institution within 2 months of accepting the invitation.
+In case of a successful interview, Ekon would go to study in September 2019.

-Grigory and Natalia were delighted with this opportunity and decided to make every effort to take advantage of it.
+Bolade and Alika were delighted with this opportunity and decided to make every effort to take advantage of it.